Skip to main content

 Property Tax Relief for Seniors in Oklahoma

-Bottom line: Oklahoma does not have one giant senior property-tax break.
-Most older homeowners lower taxes by combining the regular homestead exemption, the additional homestead exemption for lower-income households, the senior valuation freeze for eligible adults age 65 and older, and, in very-low-income cases, the state property tax credit or refund.
-County rules matter because the 2026 senior freeze income limit changes by county, and filing methods can differ from one county office to another.
+Bottom line: Oklahoma does not have one large senior property-tax break.
+Most older homeowners lower taxes by using more than one path: the regular homestead exemption, the additional homestead exemption for lower-income households, the senior valuation freeze for some homeowners age 65 and older, and, in very-low-income cases, the state property tax credit or refund.
+County rules matter because the senior freeze income limit changes by county, and filing methods can differ from one county office to another.

-This guide covers the rules we could verify in effect as of March 2026.
+This guide covers the rules we could verify in effect on May 6, 2026.
 It does not treat proposed bills as current law.

 If you may lose your home soon over property taxes